kevin-ssy/FishNet/README.md

 ```

 ### Contact
-You can contact Shuyang Sun by sending email to shuyang.sun@sydney.edu.au.
+You can contact Shuyang Sun by sending email to kevin.sysun@gmail.com